soons1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC05 - Tag contacts**
+**Use case: UC05 - Edit field for a specific contact**

 **MSS**

-1. User <u>requests to list all contacts (UC03)</u>.
+1. User <u>requests to list all contacts and logs (UC03)</u>.
-2. Elder Scrolls shows a list of contacts.
+2. Elder Scrolls shows a list of contacts and logs.
-3. User requests to tag a specific person with a property.
+3. User requests to edit a field for a specific contact, with a new specified value.
-4. Elder Scrolls tags the specified person in the list with that specified property.
+4. Elder Scrolls edits the field for the specified person in the list with the new specified value.

     Use case ends.

 **Extensions**

 * 3a.
 The given list index is invalid.

     * 3a1.
 Elder Scrolls shows an error message.
       Use case resumes at step 2.

+* 3b.
+The field that the user wants to edit is not specified
+    * 3b1.
+Elder Scrolls shows an error message to prompt the user to specify a field to edit.
+      Use case resumes at step 2.

+* 3c.
+The new specified value is not provided by the user
+    * 3c1.
+Elder Scrolls shows an error message to prompt the user to specify a new value for the field the user wishes to edit.
+      Use case resumes at step 2.

 **Use case: UC06 - Add a log entry for volunteer-befriendee pairs**

 **MSS**

-1. User <u>requests to list all contacts (UC03)</u>.
+1. User <u>requests to list all contacts and logs (UC03)</u>.
-2. Elder Scrolls shows a list of contacts.
+2. Elder Scrolls shows a list of contacts and logs.
 3. User requests to add a log entry for two paired individuals, and enters details of the activity log, including date, time, and remarks.
 4. Elder Scrolls records the log entry for the selected pair.